Huffington Post: For Leadership, Do You Need a Ladder or Compass?

 In researching my new book, Discover Your True North, we interviewed 170 authentic leaders, from Oprah Winfrey to Howard Schultz.
 All of them followed difficult paths to success and authenticity, yet stayed grounded by building on their life stories.
 By understanding their formative experiences, they reframed their stories and shaped their leadership around following their True North.

-From these interviews we learned that the journey to leadership has three distinct phases, as shown below:
+From these interviews we learned that the journey to leadership has three distinct phases, detailed below:

 The Journey to Authentic Leadership

 Phase I is “Preparing for Leadership,” where leaders develop through education, extracurricular experiences, and early professional work.
 This is the period where character forms and people lead for the first time.
 In Phase I most people are naturally self-absorbed, as measures of success are based primarily on individual accomplishments.
 The basis of authenticity, however, lies in the values they develop in these early years.